krizsan/elastalert-docker/README.md

 # Environment

-- SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the timezone when starting a container.
-Default is `false`.
+- SET_CONTAINER_TIMEZONE - Set to "True" (without quotes) to set the timezone when starting a container.
+Default is `False`.
 - CONTAINER_TIMEZONE - Timezone to use in container.
 Default is `Europe/Stockholm`.
 - ELASTICSEARCH_HOST - IP or hostname for your Elasticsearch host.
 Defaults to `elasticsearchhost`.
 - ELASTICSEARCH_PORT - Port for your Elasticsearch host.
 Defaults to `9200`.
 - ELASTICSEARCH_USER - Name of user to log into Ealsticsearch with.
 Leave undefined for no authentication.
 - ELASTICSEARCH_PASSWORD - Password to log into Elasticsearch with.
 Leave undefined for no authentication.
-- ELASTICSEARCH_TLS - Use HTTPS when connecting to Elasticsearch (true/false).
-Default is `false`.
+- ELASTICSEARCH_TLS - Use HTTPS when connecting to Elasticsearch (True/False).
+Default is `False`.
-- ELASTICSEARCH_TLS_VERIFY - Verify server (Elasticsearch) certificate (true/false).
-Default is `false`.
+- ELASTICSEARCH_TLS_VERIFY - Verify server (Elasticsearch) certificate (True/False).
+Default is `False`.
 - ELASTALERT_INDEX - Name of Elastalert writeback index in Elasticseach.
 Defaults to `elastalert_status`.